-Risk-Taking Behavior is a Main Factor
+Risk-Taking Behavior is One of the Main Factors

 Teens are known for making decisions on impulse and without thinking about the consequences of their choices.
-Studies have shown that people’s brains are continuing to develop until they reach their mid 20s.
+Studies have shown that people’s brains are continuing to develop until they reach their mid-20s.
 That is why teens often seek out new and dangerous behaviors.
 A teen may not fully understand that there are risks involved with drinking hard liquor.

-Popular Media Makes It Look Like Fun
+Modern Media Makes It Look Like Fun

 Mental and Behavioral Problems